Matt Morgan (basketball)

-Matthew Garnell Morgan (born November 7, 1997) is an American professional basketball player for Le Mans of the French Pro A. He played college basketball for Cornell.
+Matthew Garnell Morgan (born November 7, 1997) is an American professional basketball player for Virtus Bologna of the Lega Basket Serie A (LBA) and the EuroLeague.
+He played college basketball for Cornell.

 High school career

 Morgan attended Cox Mill High School, joining the varsity team as a sophomore.
 He scored 760 points during his junior season.
 His jersey was retired on senior night as he helped his team claim a share of the South Piedmont championship.
 Morgan graduated as the school's all-time leading scorer though his records were since broken by Wendell Moore Jr. He received scant collegiate recruiting attention, eventually signing with Cornell.

 College career

 As a freshman, Morgan compiled six Ivy League rookie of the week honors and was named league player of the week after scoring a school freshman-record 33 points in a win against Harvard.
 He earned Second Team All-Ivy League honors, averaging 18.9 points, 3.1 rebounds, 2.0 assists and 1.4 steals per game.
 As a sophomore, Morgan led the Ivy League in scoring, averaging 18.1 points to go with 4.6 rebounds, 2.1 assists and 0.8 steals per game.
 He was named to the Second Team All-Ivy League.
 Morgan averaged 22.5 points, 4.6 rebounds and 3.2 assists per game as a junior, earning First Team All-Ivy League honors.
 Following the season, he declared for the 2018 NBA draft but ultimately returned to school.
-On January 9, 2019, Morgan scored a career-high 38 points including a school-record nine 3-pointers in an 86-74 win over Towson.
+On January 9, 2019, Morgan scored a career-high 38 points including a school-record nine 3-pointers in an 86–74 win over Towson.
 He also became the second Cornell player to surpass 2,000 points after Ryan Wittman and set a school record for career free throws with 438 in the victory.
 As a senior, Morgan averaged 22.2 points, 4.5 rebounds and 3.0 assists per game while shooting 51 percent from the floor and 43 percent from 3-point range.
-He was named to the First Team All-Ivy League and was selected to play in the Reese’s College All-Star Game.
+He was named to the First Team All-Ivy League and was selected to play in the Reese's College All-Star Game.
 Morgan finished his career at Cornell with 2,333 points, becoming the Ivy League's second all-time leading scorer behind Bill Bradley.